ghacks Technology News

 Ubisoft To Introduce Online Copy Protection For PC Games

-PC games publishers, like the music or film industry, face the challenges of piracy.
 A game for instance is usually available on the Internet before it can be purchased.
-The Internet game comes without copy protection and other forms of protection.
-Regular buyers on the other hand have to wait longer and face copy protection that the publishers have added to the games to protect them from being copied and spread.
+The game that is provided this way comes without copy protection and other forms of protection.
+Regular buyers on the other hand have to wait longer usually, and face copy protection that the publishers have added to games to protect them from being copied and spread.

-Legit customers sometimes cannot install or play a game because of the copy protection.
-It has happened in the past that a game could not be installed if a virtual DVD drive was installed on the computer.
+Legit customers sometimes cannot install or play a game because of copy protection.
+It has happened in the past that a game could not be installed if a virtual DVD drive was installed on the computer for instance.

 Ubisoft now decided to up the ante by linking their games to the cloud which essentially means that games can only be played if the user has an online connection.
 If the connection breaks the game will stop working.